pystra/pystra/doc/README.rst

 .. note::

-   At the moment only First-Order Reliability Methods are supported!
-   Second-Order Reliability Methods and Monte Carlo Simulation will hopefully follow soon :)
+   At the moment First-Order Reliability Methods Crude Monte Carlo Simulation and Importance Sampling are supported!
+Second-Order Reliability Methods and some different sensitivity analysis will hopefully follow soon :)

 History